briandunn/flatware/README.md

 ### Minimal

-* Projects define their own preperation scripts
+* Projects define their own preparation scripts
 * Only distribute to local cores (for now)
 * Only handle cucumber

 ### Robust

 * Depend on a dedicated messaging library
-* Be acountable for completed work; provide progress report regardless of completing the suite.
+* Be accountable for completed work; provide progress report regardless of completing the suite.

 ## Tinkering